-- Post-acute infected individuals (>30 days after initial symptoms or positive laboratory testing) in the extant, clinical and de novo cohorts, including infected individuals with history of MIS-C, and infants born in the context of maternal SARS-CoV-2 infection during pregnancy (congenitally exposed), will be enrolled after initial SARS-CoV-2 infection. - If available, relevant retrospective data prior to enrollment will be extracted from the electronic health record or existing research and clinical cohort data. - Uninfected individuals will be derived from a similar population with respect to age, sex, race and ethnicity, geographic origin, sociodemographics, and time of enrollment as the infected individuals. - Individuals with Tier 1 positive antibody test to the nucleocapsid antigen will be classified as postacute infected with or without history of prior laboratory testing or symptoms of SARS-CoV-2 infection.
+- Post-acute infected individuals (>30 days after initial symptoms or positive laboratory testing) in the extant, clinical and de novo cohorts, including infected individuals with history of MIS-C, and infants born in the context of maternal SARS-CoV-2 infection during pregnancy (congenitally exposed), will be enrolled after initial SARS-CoV-2 infection. - If available, relevant retrospective data prior to enrollment will be extracted from the electronic health record or existing research and clinical cohort data. - Uninfected individuals will be derived from a similar population with respect to age, sex, race and ethnicity, geographic origin, sociodemographics, and time of enrollment as the infected individuals. - Individuals in Tier 1 will be classified as post-acute infected with or without history of prior laboratory testing or symptoms of SARS-CoV-2 infection.
 An index date for these individuals may be the time of a past known family or school exposure, past symptoms, or at study entry if no history of exposure or symptoms is known.